smruthi33/-Set-up-SPSS-Modeler-on-Watson-Studio-with-DB2-Warehouse-connection./README.md

 ![](/images/open_db2.png)

-* Once the service opens up, From the side menu, click on the `load` option.
+* Once the service opens up, from the side menu, click on the `load` option.

 ![](/images/load_table.png)